 This is a part of half day tour which is operating every day with pick up from the hotel.

 There is a half tour included visit to Eyup Sultan mosque.
 There is pickup from hotel.
-Drop off will be in Sultanahmet area.
+Drop off will be at Miniaturk.

-- Drop off is in SultanAhmet not hotel
+Drop off is in Miniaturk Museum, not in your hotel.

 Following the grave’s discovery, Eyup Sultan Mosque Istanbul was built on the location in 1458.
 However, even though it was repaired multiple times, it started to decay and was substantially damaged during the big earthquake in 1766.
 It stayed in a ruinous state for a couple of decades, but in 1798, III.
 Selim ordered its restoration.
 The mosque’s construction ended in 1800 and the Eyup Sultan Mosque we know today was created in Baroque style.
 It got repaired again in 1823 when its minaret on the sea side was damaged from lightning bolts.
 The mosque got its last repair during Adnan Menderes’ presidency.